z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 When you run this you'll also notice the artefacts the horizontally moving ball leaves just off the sides of the BiFrost*2 display area.
-This is where the tricky of using the border with the same colour INK and PAPER as described above comes in handy.
+This is where the trick of using the border with the same colour INK and PAPER as described above comes in handy.

 As an extra bonus at the end of this article, let's skip the makefile and use a